nopirogova/paper_signal_time-course/README.md

 * Calcium imaging: Raw data from calcium imaging experiments is available in pickled Pandas DataFrames.

-* Code for the figures: Code to replicate the figures is available as an iPython Notebook.
+* Code for the figures: Code to replicate the figures is available as iPython Notebooks.

 ## Contact